 Sure, you could go for those brand new models if you’re looking for a straightforward and easy experience.
 However, why not complement that old-school format with a vintage turntable?

-Why Buy Vintage?
+Why Buy A Vintage Turntable?

 Nowadays, everything connects to the internet and has a touchscreen.
 So why should you go for a vintage turntable, that features outdated technology, and is probably less reliable than the brand new models?

 Modern turntables may be pretty convenient, but the end result isn’t the same as you’d get from a vintage model.

 First of all, most new models don’t offer the ability to set all the parameters.
 Probably the most important ones being the pressure the stylus applies to the record and the balance of the tonearm.

 Not being able to do that can result in damaged records over time.
 And that’s the last thing you want since records aren’t as cheap as a digital download of an album.

 Vintage models are most commonly made of hard materials, making them very sturdy and long lasting.
 This also means that the actual audio reproduction is going to be consistent and at a higher level of quality altogether.